Australian Football League: Current venues

-Former venues

-Below are the other venues to have hosted matches during the AFL era (1990–present), with audience capacities at the time.

 Players

 AFL players are drawn from a number of sources; however, most players enter the league through the AFL draft, held at the end of each season.
 A small number of players have converted from other sports, or been recruited internationally.
 Prior to the nationalisation of the competition, a zoning system was in place.
 At the end of the season, the best 22 players and coach from across the competition are selected in the All-Australian team.

 The AFL has tight controls over the player lists of each club.
 Currently, apart from the recently added expansion clubs who have some additional players, each team can have a senior list of 38 to 40 players plus 4 to 6 rookie players, to a total of 44 players (following a reduction by two of the number of rookies in 2012) and up to three development rookies (international, alternative talent or New South Wales scholarship players).
-Changes to playing lists are permitted only in the off-season: clubs can trade players during a "trade period" which follows each season and recruit new players through the three AFL drafts, the national draft, the pre-season draft and the rookie draft, which take place after the trade period.
+Changes to playing lists are permitted only in the off-season: clubs can trade players during a trade period which follows each season and recruit new players through the three AFL drafts, the national draft, the pre-season draft and the rookie draft, which take place after the trade period.
 A mid-year draft was conducted between 1990 and 1993.
 The national draft is the primary method of recruiting new players and has been used since 1986.
 The draft order is based on reverse-finishing position from the previous year but selections can be traded.
 Free agency player movements have only been permitted since the 2012/13 offseason, previously having been rejected by the AFL.